Webinar: The PROVIDE Climate risk dashboard and future urban heat in South Asia

 An overshoot proofing module for adaptation planning will be made available for adaptation planners.
 The Overshoot Proofing Methodology is co-developed together with a diverse group of stakeholders within the PROVIDE project.

-A beta version of the PROVIDE Dashboard has been launched in October 2022 and will be further developed within the project duration.
+Version 1 of the Dashboard was launched in January 2024 and will be further developed until project end.

 PROVIDE - Stakeholder